Chris Sale’s First Five Red Sox Starts Eerily Similar To Pedro Martinez’s Debut

 **Worth noting: The Red Sox scored eight runs in Martinez’s fifth start of the 1998 season.
 They’ve scored 10 runs through all of Sale’s five starts combined.

-From a numbers standpoint, Sale’s might actually be better, but like we said, it’s hard to compare the two eras even just 19 years apart, especially considering pitching is more dominant than it’s been in quite some time.
+From a numbers standpoint, Sale’s might actually be better than Martinez’s, but like we said, it’s hard to compare the two eras even just 19 years apart, especially considering pitching is more dominant than it has been in quite some time.
 But still, you get the point.

 Sale probably won’t ever reach the height of Martinez’s popularity and reverence, but he ultimately could be the next best thing, especially if he continues to pitch like this.
 And if he does continue this sort of dominance, the Red Sox will feel quite all right with the trade that brought him to Boston.